Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

    Edit the GLN number of the message receiver.

 - [CANCEL]
-   Click this button to finish mappings settings without saving it.
+   Click this button to finish the mappings settings without saving it.
 The *Exporter definitions* view is displayed.

 - [SAVE]
-   Click this button to save the sorting.
+   Click this button to save the mapping settings.
 The *Exporter definitions* view is displayed.